Visiting Eataly NYC with kids, including information on the various restaurants and food concepts located through this

-My family loves Italian food, so on our recent trip to New York City, I knew we’d have to make a stop at Eataly NYC.
+My family loves Italian food, so on our recent family trip to New York City, I knew we’d have to make a stop at Eataly NYC.
 Eataly NYC, like other Eataly locations in the US, is owned by the Eataly in Italy as well as the B&B Hospitality Group (Joe and Lidia Bastianich and Mario Batali).
 It’s located right outside Madison Square Park, near the Flatiron Building.
 It’s a huge Italian market and food hall, but also offers numerous restaurants and food counters.

 Eataly NYC With Kids